dteunkens/jxpgenerator/README.md

 npm run compile
 ```

-The result is an executable with the same same as you choose in `package.json`.
+The result is an executable with the same name as you choose in `package.json`.